Children with autism spectrum disorder and those with developmental delays tend to experience challenges with joint attention.

 How Do You Test Joint Attention?

-Based on the vital role that joint attention plays in social-language skill development, it is essential to test joint attention skills in children early.
+Based on the vital role that joint engagement g plays in social-language skill development, it is essential to test joint attention skills in children early.
 The goal is to identify any joint attention challenges and establish early intervention.

 There are structured measures that offer a measurement of joint attention.
 A typical example is the Early Social Communication Scales (ESCS).